Seralto/tiny-lang/README.md

 # TinyLang

-As the name implies, TinyLang is a tiny interpreted language written in Ruby for didactic purpose.
+TinyLang is a tiny interpreted language written in Ruby for didactic purpose.

 ## Lexer